s10wen/kapow-skeleton/README.md

-# Kapow!
-Skeleton
+# My Project Skeleton

-The skeleton of the Kapow! front-end boilerplate for WordPress builds, using Vagrant and Yeoman.
+The skeleton of the My Project front-end boilerplate for WordPress builds, using Vagrant and Yeoman.